Driven by a passion for exceptional Nebbiolo, the Travaglini family has been producing remarkable, limited-production wines

-As the foremost producer and largest vineyard owner in this northern region of Piedmont, Travaglini’s distinctive
+Travaglini is the foremost producer and largest vineyard owner in this northern region of Piedmont.
+Their distinctive

-bottle-shaped Gattinara is the most iconic bottle of the appellation.
+bottle-shaped Gattinara is one of the most iconic bottles of Italy.

 Gattinara plays an important role in Italian viticulture, but until a couple decades after the turn of the century, this beautiful region of Alto Piemonte was nearly forgotten.
 A winemaking region older than Barolo, Gattinara covered almost 600 hectares by the end of the 1800’s, making it one of the largest in Northern Europe.
 The phylloxera plague, coupled with a devastating hail storm in 1905, completely destroyed the region and wine production in Gattinara was abandoned.

 The Travaglini family has owned land in Gattinara since the begining of the 19th century.
 They farmed a few hectares of land and produced wine for local consumption.
 The small winery started with Clemente Travaglini, who was succeeded by his son Arturo.
 It was not until 1958 however, when Arturo's son, Giancarlo, established the eponymous Travaglini Estate Winery.
 It was Giancarlo who recognized a greater potential in Gattinara and executed groundbreaking changes in his vineyards and cellar, unseen before in the appellation.
 For example, he pioneered research into improving viticultural methods, such as high density planting (up to 5,000/HA), 100% hand-harvesting and Guyot vine training; today commonly practiced throughout the Appellation.
 He was also the first producer in the region to experiment with barrique.
 His passion for Nebbiolo helped raise the profile of Gattinara, a commitment that has been carried on through the generations.

 In 1988, Gattinara received DOCG status.